 - 5 large portobello mushrooms (stems removed and cut into 1/2-inch slices)

 - 1 Tbsp grape seed or melted coconut oil

-- 6-8 whole white or yellow corn tacos (warmed in the oven // or microwave wrapped in a damp towel)
+- 12 small white or yellow corn tacos (warmed in the oven // or microwave wrapped in a damp towel)

-If adding beans: Add cooked butternut squash to a mixing bowl along with black beans (that have been warmed on the stovetop or microwave) and 1/4 cup (~60 g) of the Adobo Sauce (amount as original recipe is written // adjust if altering batch size).
+- Add cooked butternut squash to a mixing bowl along with black beans and 1/4 cup (~60 g) of the Adobo Sauce (amount as original recipe is written // adjust if altering batch size).
 Stir to combine and set aside.

 *Leftover Adobo Sauce can be stored in the refrigerator up to 1 week or in the freezer for 1 month.
 It’s excellent as a sauce for tacos, or enchiladas, such as my Panko Baked Avocado Tacos, Spicy Plantain Black Bean Tacos, or Quinoa Taco Meat.